mattyyeung/mattyyeung.github.io/piano-path.md

 - for 6 steps up to porch: can install without pulling up the tiles
 - Bonus: minimise support electronics, cabling, etc.

-I tried/considered: accelerometer under paver, microphone under paver, lidar depth sensor, fancy lidar, camera, multi-camera, depth camera, IR reflective, IR tripwire, ultrasonic distance sensor.
+I tried/considered: accelerometer under paver, microphone under paver, lidar depth sensor, fancy lidar, camera, multi-camera, depth camera, IR reflective, IR with retroreflector, IR tripwire, ultrasonic distance sensor.

-Load cells ticked all the boxes for pavers at the expense of being fiddly to wire up 4 cells + 1 pcb for each.
+**Load cells** ticked all the boxes for pavers at the expense of being fiddly to wire up 4 cells + 1 pcb for each.
 The result was great quality and responsive enough: 80Hz or about 6ms average latency.

 The 6 steps up to the porch were different by necessity - the steps are tiled so nothing could go under.
-Direct sunlight is the achilles heel of many of these sensors (I learned), so I was forced to use IR tripwire.
+Direct sunlight is the achilles heel of many of these sensors (I learned), so I was forced to use an **IR tripwire**.
 The signal is modulated at 40kHz (like a TV remote) and the sensor rejects other frequencies, which is what gives it enough dynamic range to work in sunlight.
 It's nice and cheap but I had to wire in something on the far side of the step, which required building in a whole new siding to the steps.

 ### Music